Unlock the power of alternative medicine

 When do traditional practices get labeled as complementary?

-Practices are described as complementary when used alongside conventional healthcare rather than replacing it, or when they enter mainstream clinical use after research, regulation, and standardised training support their use.
+Practices are described as complementary when used alongside conventional healthcare rather than replacing it, or when they enter mainstream clinical use after research, regulation and standardised training support their use.

 What should I know about chiropractic and osteopathic manipulation?